-- Determine correct size: This is based on the supraglottic airway used. - A. See Airway Management: King LTS-D Supraglottic Airway (1035)-refer to chart. - B. See Airway Management: I-Gel Supraglottic (1030)-I-Gel gastric acide lumen allows insertion of up to a 12 Fr orogastric tube. - Measure length of OG tube from the nose to the earlobe and then to a point midway between xyphoid process and umbilicus.
+- Determine correct size: This is based on the Supraglottic Airway used. - A. 1085 KING LTS-D SUPRAGLOTTIC AIRWAY-see chart - B. i-Gel gastric access lumen allows insertion of up to a 12 Fr orogastric tube - 2.
+Measure length of OG tube from the nose to the earlobe and then to a point midway between xyphoid process and umbilicus.
 Note or mark the length of tube. - 3.
-Lubricate tip of tube with water-soluble lubricant. - 4.
+Lubricate tip of tube with water soluble lubricant. - 4.
 Continue advancing tube until measured length is at the lip.
 If tube meets resistance or the patient has respiratory distress, remove the tube.
 Fogging of the tube accompanied by cough or respiratory distress indicates tracheal intubation. - If a patient begins to vomit, suction around tube and leave in place as long as confirmation of correct placement has been made.
-If the patient airway is compromised remove OG tube immediately and maintain airway. - Confirm placement of tube by injecting 5 to 20 mL of air while auscultating over the stomach for a "swoosh" indicating gastric placement.

-- 7. Auscultate lung sounds.
+If the patient airway is compromised remove OG tube immediately and maintain airway. - Confirm placement of tube by injecting 5 to 20 ml of air while auscultating over the stomach for a "swoosh" indicating gastric placement. - 7.
+Auscultate lung sounds.
 If the tube is not placed properly, remove immediately.
 Reinsert following the same procedure.
-Do not attempt insertion more than 3 times. - 8.
-If the tube is properly placed, tape in place or apply a tube holder securing supraglottic airway. - 9.
-For stomach decompression, allow tube to drain by gravity into an emesis bag. - 10.
-Aspirate stomach contents with syringe.
+Do not attempt insertion more than three (3) times. - 8.
+If the tube is properly placed: Tape in place or apply a tube holder securing supraglottic airway. - 9.
+For stomach decompression: Allow tube to drain by gravity into an emesis bag.